SEO for Electricians: The Complete UK Guide (2026)

 The Keyword Most Electricians Don't Know They're Missing

-"Electrician near me" gets 74,000 searches per month in the UK.
-You already know that one.
-But "EV charger installation" gets 18,100 searches per month - and almost no electricians are targeting it.
+SEO for electricians is a two-market game right now.
+"Electrician near me" gets 74,000 searches per month in the UK - that's the established market.
+But "EV charger installation" gets 18,100 searches per month and almost no electricians are targeting it yet.

 The EV market is where electrical SEO is heading.
 The UK government's 2035 petrol and diesel ban is driving homeowners to search for charger installation in record numbers.
 The electricians who build a web presence around EV installation now will own that market for years.
 The ones who wait will be fighting over it when every competitor has caught up.

-This is what SEO for electricians looks like in 2026 - where the real search demand is, which keywords are worth targeting, and how to position your electrical business to capture both traditional work and the EV wave.
+This guide covers where the real search demand is, which keywords are worth targeting, and how to position your electrical business to capture both traditional work and the EV wave.
 I run a managed SEO service for UK trades and electrical businesses are one of the fastest-growing verticals online.

 Where the Search Demand Actually Is